trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 While Bob should not have left his device unlocked and unattended we still want to prevent this scenario so first a device must be in config mode to load keys or to restore from backup.
 To put a device in config mode hold the #6 button down for 5 seconds on an unlocked OnlyKey, then re-enter the PIN.
 This ensures that only someone who knows the PIN can select the private key used to create a backup.

-Note - Backups only supported on Standard Edition firmware and not while in plausible deniability mode.
-The reason is the backup requires encryption and plausible deniability requires being able to deny that any encryption is used.
+{% include info.html content="Backups only supported on Standard Edition firmware and not while in plausible deniability mode.
+The reason is the backup requires encryption and plausible deniability requires being able to deny that any encryption is used." %}

 For a demonstration of backup feature see [https://vimeo.com/210800252](https://vimeo.com/210800252)